threathunters-io/laurel/man/laurel.8.md

 - `execve-env`: A list of environment variables to dump for `exec` events.
 Default: `["LD_PRELOAD", "LD_LIBRARY_PATH"]`
-- `container`: Add container information for processes running within container runtimes.
+- `container`: Add container information for processes running within container runtimes as `SYSCALL.PID.container`.
 Default: true
-- `systemd`: Add systemd cgroup information for processes running within systemd services.
+- `systemd`: Add systemd cgroup information for processes running within systemd services as `SYSCALL.PID.systemd_service`.
 Default: true
+- `container_info`: Add container information as top-level `CONTAINER_INFO` key.
+Deprecated; default: false
 - `pid`: Add context information for process IDs.
 Default: true
 - `script`: If an `exec` syscall spawns a script (as opposed to a binary), add a `SCRIPT` entry to the `SYSCALL` record.
 A script is